thuml/AutoTimes/README.md

 ## Model Generality

-We evaluate the efficiency of each repurposed LLM from three perspectives: forecasting performance, training speed, and parameters, which demonstrates better performance with the increase of parameters validating the scaling law.
+We evaluate the efficiency of each repurposed LLM from three perspectives: forecasting performance, training speed, and parameters, demonstrating improved performance with the increase of parameters that validates the scaling law.

 <p align="center">
 <img src="./figures/llms.png" alt="" height = "390" align=center />